How to Meditate: A Beginner's Guide

 More Meditation Exercises

-In this section, I'll explain some more meditation exercises for you to try to go deeper in your practice.
+In this section, I'll explain some more meditation exercises for you to try to go deeper into your practice.

 First, bring your attention to your feet.
 Be fully aware of every inch of your feet.
 Try to feel all of your toes.
 Feel the area between your feet and the floor.